Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 You need to work out the setup cost and divide that by how much money you'll save with solar per annum, based on your current energy bills.

-In the US, the average solar system takes 8-12 years to break even, but this varies depending on your household electricity consumption, and where you live.
+In the U.S., the average solar system takes 8-12 years to break even, but this varies depending on your household electricity consumption and where you live.

 Residents of Massachusetts and New York, for example, can achieve payback in around 3.5 years according to current data.